Pneumonia

 • Pleural, or lung, disorders occur when the tissues that cover the outside of your lungs become inflamed and the chest cavity around your lungs fills with fluid and pus.

-• sepsis happens when bacteria from your lungs gets into your blood and causes inflammation throughout your body.
+• Sepsis happens when bacteria from your lungs gets into your blood and causes inflammation throughout your body.

 Take steps to protect yourself and others